ChinaKnowledge.de -

 Sun Bin bingfa 孫臏兵法 "The Art of War by Sun Bin" is a military classic from ancient China which had been thought lost.
 It was rediscovered in 1972 in Yinqueshan 銀雀山 near Linyi 臨沂, Shandong, as part of a tomb library which included also other military classics, namely Sunzi bingfa 孫子兵法, Weiliaozi 尉繚子, Liutao 六韜, and 13 chapters on "obeying ordinances and obeying orders" (shoufa shouling 守法守令).

 Sun Bin 孫臏 (d.
 316 BCE), the putative author, is said to have been a descendant of Sun Wu 孫武 (545-470), the great Master Sun.
-Bin is not the real name of the person, but an epithet given to him after he had been punished by cutting off his kneecaps (bin 臏, see five punishments).
-Sun Bin studied the art of war by the general Pang Juan 龐涓 and Master Guiguzi 鬼谷子.
+Bin is not the a actual name of the person, but an epithet given to him after he had been punished by cutting off his kneecaps (bin 臏, see five punishments).
+Sun Bin studied the art of war with General Pang Juan 龐涓 and Master Guiguzi 鬼谷子.
 Pang Juan was envious of Sun Bin's skills and slandered him, with the result that his sovereign, the ruler of Wei 魏 punished him cruelly.
-Thereafter, Sun Bin managed to escape to Qi, where he served King Wei 齊威王 (r.
+After that, Sun Bin managed to escape to Qi, where he served King Wei 齊威王 (r.
 378-343) and carried out, together with general Tian Ji 田忌, some very successful campaigns against Wei.
-Last traces of the two are found concerning the battle of Maling 馬陵 (Shenxian 莘縣, Henan) in 341.
+The last traces of the two are found concerning the battle of Maling 馬陵 (Shenxian 莘縣, Henan) in 341.

 Sun Bin was very famous in ancient times and is mentioned side by side with Wu Qi 吳起, general in the state of Wei (and putative author of the military treatise Wuzi 吳子), and is in several texts listed as one of the most famous persons of the Eastern Zhou period 東周 (770-221 BCE).